The top PHP static code analysis tools of 2025

 There are some other fairly popular tools worth mentioning but which were not used by enough projects to be included in the table above.

-• Phan isn’t used by many of the projects I reviewed but is popular and well-supported.
-It was created at Etsy and appears to be the primary tool used by Wikipedia’s MediaWiki project.
+• Phan isn’t used by any of the projects here besides MediaWiki that I could find.
+It was created originally at Etsy and appears to be the primary tool used by Wikipedia’s MediaWiki project.
 The advertised upside of using Phan is that it has a focus on minimizing false-positives.
-This makes it trivial to use but it might catch fewer issues compared to the other options.
+This makes it trivial to use, but it might catch fewer issues compared to others.

 • PHP Mess Detector: This is an older static analysis tool which offers some different functionality.
 Besides identifying potential bugs it also can help identifying generally poor code.
 It’s very mature and may be more useful for targeted project analysis.